ankured182/ankured182.github.io/_posts/2017-11-27-Importance-Of-Vendor-Certifications.markdown

 published: true
 ---

-It is always a good investment to do vendor certifications like MCSD(microsoft),MCP ,CCNA(cisco),ORACLE DB administration because it serves as a proof to your potential employer of what your capability.
+It is always a good investment to do vendor certifications like MCSD,MCP(microsoft) ,CCNA(cisco),ORACLE DB administration because it serves as a proof to your potential employer of what your capability.

 While each company may have its own unique way of doing tasks,if they use any of the technologies (IT related) above,then you are automatically ahead of your competitor.